AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 - European Union: Approved under Regulation (EC) No 1334/2008 with FL No. 07.008.

-Explicit approvals exist for flavor use, with harmonized assumptions across many regions.
-However, specific use levels and applications may vary, necessitating consultation with local regulations.
+Explicit approvals exist for flavor use, with harmonized assumptions across regions.
+However, country-specific variability may occur, particularly in fragrance applications.

 Citation hooks: FEMA; EFSA; national authority publications